Create a new folder for webknossos mkdir -p /opt/webknossos cd /opt/webknossos # Download the docker-compose.yml for hosting wget https://github.com/scalableminds/webknossos/raw/master/tools/hosting/docker-compose.yml # Create the binaryData folder which will contain all your datasets mkdir binaryDa

 webKnossos is open-source, so you can install it on your own server.
 We recommend a server with at least 4 CPU cores, 16 GB RAM, and as much disk space as you require for your datasets.

-This tutorial shows how to install webKnossos on a fresh VM which is available over the public internet and has a domain name (or a subdomain) already configured. webKnossos will then be available with over a secured connection (HTTPS) with automatic certificate management.
+This tutorial shows how to install webKnossos on a fresh VM, which is available over the public internet and has a domain name (or a subdomain) already configured. webKnossos will then be available over a secured connection (HTTPS) with automatic certificate management.

-# Create a new folder for webknossos mkdir -p /opt/webknossos cd /opt/webknossos # Download the docker-compose.yml for hosting wget https://github.com/scalableminds/webknossos/raw/master/tools/hosting/docker-compose.yml # Create the binaryData folder which will contain all your datasets mkdir binaryData # The binaryData folder needs to be readable/writable by user id=1000,gid=1000 chown -R 1000:1000 binaryData # Start webKnossos and supply the PUBLIC_HOST and LETSENCRYPT_EMAIL variables # In addition to webKnossos, we also start an nginx proxy with automatic # SSL certificate management via letsencrypt # Note that PUBLIC_HOST does not include http:// or https:// prefixes PUBLIC_HOST=webknossos.example.com LETSENCRYPT_EMAILfirstname.lastname@example.org \ docker-compose up webknossos nginx nginx-letsencrypt # Wait a couple of minutes for webKnossos to become available under your domain # e.g. https://webknossos.example.com # Set up your organization and admin account using the onboarding screens (see below) # After the initial run, you can start webKnossos in the background PUBLIC_HOST=webknossos.example.com LETSENCRYPT_EMAILemail@example.com \ docker-compose up -d webknossos nginx nginx-letsencrypt # Congratulations!
+# Create a new folder for webknossos mkdir -p /opt/webknossos cd /opt/webknossos # Download the docker-compose.yml for hosting wget https://github.com/scalableminds/webknossos/raw/master/tools/hosting/docker-compose.yml # Create the binaryData folder which will contain all your datasets mkdir binaryData # The binaryData folder needs to be readable/writable by user id=1000,gid=1000 chown -R 1000:1000 binaryData # Start webKnossos and supply the DOCKER_TAG, PUBLIC_HOST and LETSENCRYPT_EMAIL variables # In addition to webKnossos, we also start an nginx proxy with automatic # SSL certificate management via letsencrypt # Note that PUBLIC_HOST does not include http:// or https:// prefixes # Please look up the latest webKnossos version number at https://github.com/scalableminds/webknossos/releases DOCKER_TAG=xx.yy.z PUBLIC_HOST=webknossos.example.com LETSENCRYPT_EMAILemail@example.com \ docker-compose up webknossos nginx nginx-letsencrypt # Wait a couple of minutes for webKnossos to become available under your domain # e.g. https://webknossos.example.com # Set up your organization and admin account using the onboarding screens (see below) # After the initial run, you can start webKnossos in the background DOCKER_TAG=xx.yy.z PUBLIC_HOST=webknossos.example.com LETSENCRYPT_EMAILfirstname.lastname@example.org \ docker-compose up -d webknossos nginx nginx-letsencrypt # Congratulations!
 Your webKnossos is now up and running. # Stop everything docker-compose down

 This setup does not support regular backups or monitoring.
 Please check out our paid service plans if you require any assistance with your production setup.

-For installations on localhost, please refer to the Code Readme.
+For installations on localhost, please refer to the Readme.

 In the onboarding flow, you are asked to create a user account for yourself.
 This will be the first user of your organization which will automatically be activated and granted admin rights.
 Make sure to enter a correct email address.